Welcome to today's edition of the Rush 24-7 podcast.

 Well, then what are we doing?

-It really is infantile.
+This is also, it really is infantile.

-And then the I'm convinced the U.S. should not get dragged back into another prolonged ground war, and then he authorizes three years.
+And then I'm convinced the U.S. should not get dragged back into another prolonged ground war, and then he authorizes three years.

 That's prolonged to a lot of people.

-We can project power unlike any nation on Earth.
+We can project power unlike any nation on earth.

 Well, I don't know if the people are right.